stathissideris/dali/README.md

 ## Using dali in your project

-Before adding dali as a dependency, please consider that it still a very immature project where the API and syntax can (an very likely will) change.
+Before adding dali as a dependency, please consider that it still a very immature project where the API and syntax can (and very likely will) change.
 Having said that, you are very welcome to give it a go.
 Just add this to the dependencies of your `project.clj`: